 Once a glamorous playground for the Hollywood jet set, including Frank Sinatra and Rita Hayworth, the resort in Guerrero state now has one of the highest murder rates in the world, having fallen victim to vicious gang warfare in recent years.

 “Armed groups operate independently of the government in many areas of Guerrero.
-Members of these groups frequently maintain roadblocks and may use violence towards travellers,” said the State Department.
+Members of these groups frequently maintain roadblocks and may use violence towards travelers,” said the State Department.

-Kenyan Airlines opens ticketing for inaugural flight to New York
+Kenyan Airlines opens ticketing for an inaugural flight to New York

 US-bound passengers from Kenya won’t have to change planes in Europe or the Gulf as Kenya Airlines has launched a direct line from Nairobi to New York.

-“We are opening sales of the first non stop flight from Nairobi to the USA.
-Which means that as of now, as of this morning you can buy tickets to go to New york and all the US market – all the people from New York, but not only New York can buy tickets from JFK to Jomo Kenyatta,” Chief Executive Officer Sebastian Mikosz told reporters at an event to launch the new 15-hour route.
+“We are opening sales of the first nonstop flight from Nairobi to the USA.
+This means that as of now, as of this morning you can buy tickets to go to New York and all the US market – all the people from New York, but not only New York can buy tickets from JFK to Jomo Kenyatta,” Chief Executive Officer Sebastian Mikosz told reporters at an event to launch the new 15-hour route.

 Kenya Airlines has long wanted to fly direct to the United States, but Kenyan carriers were only granted US security clearance for the route in February 2017 after a major refurbishment of facilities at the main Nairobi airport.

-The results of an annual poll among users of a popular travelling forum TripAdvisor have been revealed.
+The results of an annual poll among users of a popular traveling forum TripAdvisor have been revealed.

 Sandy beaches, mangrove forests and world-class diving spots made them choose the Ishigaki island as the absolute winner.